Zacbaron/Docs/index.md

 ---
-title: "MEMBER CRM Overview"
+title: "What is MEMBER CRM"
 keywords: home MEMBER CRM
 sidebar: mydoc_sidebar
 permalink: index.html
 toc: false
-summary: A brief overview of MEMBER CRM and formation technology.
+summary: An to MEMBER CRM and formation technology.
 ---

 MEMBER CRM is a platform designed to manage worker entitlement funds.
 It is a highly intuitive, simple to use cloud or in-house hosted solution which delivers operational excellence for all parts of your business.
 Members love our user-friendly online portals to view account status and submit benefit payments.
 Employers will appreciate the convenience of modern electronic returns and invoice processes.